NabeelAbid1/GraphMapper/README.md

 ## Project Overview

-GraphMapper represents an entire computer network as a graph of relationships. **Hosts, users, services, and vulnerabilities become nodes.** Trust relationships, admin rights, credential reuse, and active sessions become weighted edges.
+PathFinder represents an entire computer network as a graph of relationships. **Hosts, users, services, and vulnerabilities become nodes.** Trust relationships, admin rights, credential reuse, and active sessions become weighted edges.

-Given an attacker's entry point and a high-value target, GraphMapper finds every possible attack path — and ranks them by how easy they are to exploit.
+Given an attacker's entry point and a high-value target, PathFinder finds every possible attack path — and ranks them by how easy they are to exploit.

 This is **not** an exploitation or hacking tool.
 It is a simulation and analysis engine built entirely on custom-implemented data structures and graph algorithms — no libraries, no shortcuts.